Amortized Variational Inference: A Systematic Review: Introduction

-In this paper, we study and provide an intuitive explanation of the different VI techniques and their applications to researchers new to the field, and elucidate on the strengths and weaknesses of these methods.
-In addition, this paper builds off of the mathematical foundations of traditional-, stochastic-, and black box-VI to form the basis of explanation for amortized VI, its properties and caveats.
+In this paper, we study and provide an intuitive explanation of the different VI techniques and their applications to researchers new to the field, and elucidate the strengths and weaknesses of these methods.
+In addition, this paper builds off of the mathematical foundations of traditional-, stochastic-, and black box-VI to form the basis of explanation for amortized VI, its properties, and caveats.
 To the best of our knowledge, while several excellent reviews of VI exist \shortcite<e.g.,>{blei2017variational,zhang_vi_2019}, this is the first review paper dedicated to gaining a deeper understanding of the concept of amortized VI while distinguishing it from several other forms of VI.
 In addition, we unify the mathematical notations from many research papers to ease the readers in understanding the concepts, features, and differences of each VI methodology.
-Furthermore, we study how the recent developments in the field of amortized VI has addressed its weaknesses and discuss alternate divergence measures and analyze their effect on VI optimization.
+Furthermore, we study how the recent developments in the field of amortized VI have addressed its weaknesses, discuss alternate divergence measures, and analyze their effect on VI optimization.

-We organize the paper as follows: Section \ref{section:vi} revisits the core concepts of VI such as the VI optimization problem, the Evidence Lower Bound (ELBO), mean field VI and the coordinate ascent VI (CAVI) optimization algorithm.
+We organize the paper as follows: Section \ref{section:vi} discusses the relevance of statistical inference in real-world problems as well as revisits the core concepts of VI such as the VI optimization problem, the Evidence Lower Bound (ELBO), mean field VI, and the coordinate ascent VI (CAVI) optimization algorithm.
 Section \ref{section:svi} explains how stochastic VI uses stochastic optimization and natural gradients to make VI a scalable method.
-Section \ref{section:bbvi} elucidates on the concept of black box VI and the reparametrization trick.
-Section \ref{section:avi} dives into a deeper understanding of amortized inference, addresses the issues associated with it and provides an overview of the various advancements.
+Section \ref{section:bbvi} elucidates the concept of black box VI and the reparameterization trick.
+Section \ref{section:avi} dives into a deeper understanding of amortized inference, addresses the issues associated with it, and provides an overview of the various advancements.
 Section \ref{section:beyond} analyzes the use of different divergence measures that improve optimization in VI.
 Finally, we conclude with an overview of active research areas and open problems in Section \ref{section:open}.